dcl666/Medical-Image-Triage-and-Classification-System-Based-on-COVID-19-CT-and-X-ray-Scan-Dataset/README.md

 ## Download

-You can download the dataset\weight\code from the folder.
+You can download the dataset\weight\code from https://github.com/feary-li/Medical-Image-Triage-and-Classification-System-Based-on-COVID-19-CT-and-X-ray-Scan-Dataset.

 ## Requirement